UnknownClient03/321/README.md

 - You have installed Android Studio (version 4.0 or higher).
 - You have installed the Android SDK and set up the necessary environment variables.
 - You have a device or emulator running at least Android 5.0 (Lollipop).
+- You have access to a SQL Server instance and the necessary permissions to create databases and users.

 ## Installation